-8.50 Map 5 identifies three areas referred to as 'residential - form to be determined', where the residential form is to be determined at the local plan stage.
+8.72 Map 5 identifies two areas referred to as 'residential - form to be determined' where the residential form is to be determined at the local plan stage.
 Options include country residential and/or residential densities equivalent to hamlet residential.
-Development in these areas shall be consistent with the relevant residential policies of this plan.
+Development in these areas shall be consistent with the relevant residential policies of this .